The War Games: In print

 A novelisation of this serial, written by Malcolm Hulke, was published by Target Books in September 1979, entitled Doctor Who and The War Games.

 In January 2011, an audiobook of the novelisation was released, read by David Troughton.

 Home media

 This serial was released in the UK in February 1990 in a two-tape set in episodic form.
 It was re-released in remastered format in September 2002.
 Since this VHS re-release, better quality film prints of the story were located at the BFI, and were used for the DVD release which occurred on 6 July 2009.
 This DVD release contained a number of bonus features, including the fan film Devious, which featured the last appearance of Jon Pertwee as the Third Doctor.

 The "Regenerations" box set, released on 24 June 2013, includes The War Games but with no special features.

+The War Games in Colour

+A 90-minute colourised version of the serial was broadcast on 23 December 2024 on BBC Four to a consolidated audience of 370,000 before becoming available on BBC iPlayer.
+The serial was colourised and enhanced with updated visual and sound effects and a new musical score, and featured a new regeneration sequence.
+The colourisation was completed by Rich Tipple, Kieran Highman, Timothy K. Brown, Scott Burditt, Tom Newsom and Aaron J. Climas.
+Tipple had previously led the colourisation of The Daleks in Colour (2023).
+The updated music features Murray Gold's theme for The Master, which appears to confirm a long-held fan theory that the War Chief is an incarnation of The Master.